Simon Willison’s Weblog

 Creating a Wikipedia page is an interesting process.
 New pages on English Wikipedia created by infrequent editors stay in “draft” mode until they’ve been approved by a member of “WikiProject Articles for creation”—the standards are really high, especially around sources of citations.
 I spent quite a while tracking down good citation references for the key facts I used in my first draft for the page.

-# 5th March 2024, 4:21 pm / wikipedia, music, half-moon-bay
+# 5th March 2024, 4:21 pm / music, wikipedia, half-moon-bay

 WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia.
 This paper describes a really interesting LLM system that runs Retrieval Augmented Generation against Wikipedia to help answer questions, but includes a second step where facts in the answer are fact-checked against Wikipedia again before returning an answer to the user.
 They claim “97.3% factual accuracy of its claims in simulated conversation” on a GPT-4 backed version, and also see good results when backed by LLaMA 7B.